Divyanshukumar20/Writeups/WRITEUPS.md

 We have to check the hexvalue of file and edit it with `hexedit` command.

-First we see the format of hex values i.e. signature,sixe of file,offset,etc. of BMP file on google.
+First we see the format of hex values i.e. signature,size of file,offset,etc. of BMP file on google.

 ![Image](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeup_files/Screenshot_2024-06-06_20-31-20.png)
 ![Image](https://github.com/Divyanshukumar20/Writeups/blob/main/Writeup_files/Screenshot_2024-06-06_20-32-16.png)